imagej/imagej.github.io/_pages/plugins/invasion-assay.md

 ### 8bitconversion\_macro

 Fiji macro converting fused spim data to 8-bit files required for further analysis.
-The macro imports image sequences out of each “convert” folder and stores 8-bit files into a new output directory.
+The macro imports image sequences out of each "convert" folder and stores 8-bit files into a new output directory.
 Before using this script you have to adopt the scale parameters to the needs of the respective experiment.

     input = "path\\to\\data\\"
     output = "path\\to\\converted\\data\\"